 What is a Flesch Reading Ease score?

-In the late forties, Rudolph Flesch was a consultant with the Associated Press, developing methods for improving the readability of newspapers.
+The formula was developed in the 1940s by Rudolf Flesch.
+He was a consultant with the Associated Press, developing methods for improving the readability of newspapers.

-But, the building bricks that make up both formula are straightforward and based on two factors:
+At first glance, the formulas for the readability scores may not seem to make sense.
+But, the building bricks that make up both Flesch scores are straightforward and based on two factors:

 - Sentence length.
 As judged by the average number of words in a sentence